team-dark-legend/.github/profile/README.md

 	<img alt="info" src="https://github.com/team-dark-legend/.github/blob/main/profile/assets/info-header.png?raw=true" />
 </p>

-**Undertale: Brave Faith** is a fangame based upon one of the many neutral endings the OG Game has.
-Follow Ethan, a teenager who gets trapped in the Underground by accident and will have to find a way back home alive, meeting friends and avoiding foes along the way and fight the dangerous EMPRESS of the Underground.
+**Undertale: Brave Faith** is a fangame based upon one of the many neutral endings of Undertale.
+Follow Ethan, a teenager who gets trapped in the Underground by accident who has to find his way back home, meeting friends and avoiding foes along his journey to face the dangerous EMPRESS of the Underground.

 <br></br>
 <p align="center">